 They need a storage environment that is controlled in humidity and temperature, away from strong magnetic fields, and to be kept tails out for the print through phenomenon.
 Even so they have to be baked from time to time in order to get revived.

 These are only the problems with tapes, troubles pile up with the maintenance of the tape recorder/reproducer.

-In the old analogue studios there was an in-house maintenance engineer on of whose main tasks was to keep the tape recorders in good shape.
-So think twice before involved in the open reel madness.
+In the good old analogue studios there was an in-house maintenance engineer whose main tasks was to keep among the other apparatus, the tape recorders up and running and in good shape.
+So think twice before getting involved in the open reel madness.

 For sure 9990 is an X-lent step-up transformer for MC cartridges.
 With a nominal ratio of 1/20 it is a match made in heaven for my DL-103r cart.
 Neither a correction filter nor a load adapting resistor are used.